-\ The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.
+&lt;sup>1 The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.

-\\ The report should use the plural we, us, and our even if the review team consists of only one person.
+&lt;sup>2 The report should use the plural we, us, and our even if the review team consists of only one person.
 The singular I, me, and my are appropriate only if the reviewed firm has engaged another firm to perform its review and the reviewing firm is a sole practitioner.

-&lt;sup>## The report of a firm who is required to be registered and inspected by the PCAOB and thus whose review is administered by the National Peer Review Committee should be tailored here to add "applicable to non-SEC issuers."
+&lt;sup>3 The report of a firm who is required to be registered with and inspected by the PCAOB should be tailored here to add "applicable to engagements not subject to PCAOB permanent inspection."